mozfet/meteor-autoform-materialize-playground/README.md

 # Meteor AutoForm Materialize Playground
 Playground and reference implementation for AutoForm Materialize suite.

-Version 3.1.0 of this application was manual smoke tested and seemed to work ok on 21 Nov 2017 with Meteor 1.6, Simple Schema 0.5, Autoform 6.2.0, Materialize CSS 0.100.0, Autoform Materialize 3.1.0 and Autoform Materialize Modals 1.1.0.
+Version 3.2.0 of this app was manual smoke tested and seemed to work ok on 4 Dec 2017 with Meteor 1.6, Simple Schema 0.5, Materialize CSS 0.100.2, Materialize Autocomplete 1.0.7, Autoform 6.2.0, and Autoform Materialize Modals 1.1.2.

 ## Installation ##
 in your projects directory